Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 ---
 title: "Protection of Privileged Users and Groups by Azure AD Restricted Management Administrative Units"
-excerpt: "Restricted Management Administrative Unit (RMAU) allows to protect objects from modification by Azure AD directory-level role members.
-Management permissions needs to be granted particular by Azure AD roles on scope level of the RMAU.
+excerpt: "Restricted Management Administrative Unit (RMAU) allows to protect objects from modification by Azure AD role members on directory-level scope.
+Management permissions will be restricted to granted Azure AD roles on scope of the particular RMAU.
 In this blog post, we will have a look on this feature and how you can automate management of RMAUs with Microsoft Graph API.
-In addition, I will explain use cases and why this feature becomes an essential part to implement a tiered administration model"
+In addition, I will explain use cases, limitations and why this feature support to implement a tiered administration model."
 header:
   overlay_image: /assets/images/2023-06-13-administrative-units-restricted-management/rmau3.png
   overlay_filter: rgba(102, 102, 153, 0.85)